Health insurance hikes hitting Texans [Fort Worth Star-Telegram]

 Zirkelbach said the higher rates are needed to make up for rising medical costs and other factors.
 As the economy slowed, more younger people chose not to purchase health insurance, further driving up rates for others, he said.

-Also, the federal health reform law calls for a new insurance tax to take effect in January 2014 that the industry says will add $100 billion in costs to policies over the next 10 years, he said.
+Also, the federal health reform law calls for a new insurance tax to take effect in

 "Those taxes are starting to impact those policies today," Zirkelbach said.